bluesball/Packer/README.md

 # Packer

-Ubuntu Template with Packer - Proxmox
+Criando um template do Ubuntu 22.04 com packer no Proxmox 7.2